dtudk/pythonsupport-page/docs/install/windows/verify.rst

   If you cannot find it, press :ref:`here to install conda <install-python-windows-manual-conda>`.

-* After opening PowerShell, type ``conda init`` and press :kbd:`Enter`.

 * Ensure the packages are installed (if they are already installed, this will not do anything).

-  Paste the following line of code to the PowerShell window and press :kbd:`Enter`:
+  Paste the following line of code to the Miniforge Prompt window and press :kbd:`Enter`:

   .. code-block:: pwsh